 - 42. Greg earned \$20,500 this year and had \$1,500 of federal income taxes withheld from his salary.
 Assuming that Greg will have a total tax liability of \$1,000 (and thus will receive a \$500) refund, he: - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk analysis
+AACSB: Reflective Thinking AICPA FN: Research AICPA FN: Risk Analysis Blooms: Analyze

 Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.